farmera/sare_grant/study_methods.md

 #### Creating a Spectral Index

-The steps required to create a useful spectral index demands working knowledge of a host of input variables along with an understanding of the external environment itself.
-While vegetation indices intend to extract reflected light from crops only, in practice other variables such as soil moisture, solar zenith angle, camera sensitivity and orientation, and other factors may alter the final index value.
-The age of a crop itself - i.e. its 'architectural' characteristic - can influence and alter an index.
+The steps to create a useful spectral index requires working knowledge of a host of input variables along with an understanding of the external environment.
+Vegetation indices intend only to extract reflected light from a crop but in practice many other variables such as soil moisture content, solar angle, camera sensitivity, nadir orientation, and others can alter the final index value.
+The age of a crop itself - i.e. its 'architectural' characteristic - may influence and alter an index.

 ![](img/ndvi_biology.png)
 ###### Figure 1.
 Mechanics of Light Absorption in Plants